ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/bulk-insert/append-in-bulk.markdown

 {PANEL: Usage Samples}

-* In this sample, we append a time series two entries in a single transaction.
+* In this sample, we append two entries to a time series.
    {CODE timeseries_region_Use-BulkInsert-To-Append-2-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we append a time series a hundred entries in a single transaction.
+* In this sample, we append a hundred entries to a time series.
    {CODE timeseries_region_Use-BulkInsert-To-Append-100-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we append a time series two saets of values in a single transaction.
+* In this sample, we append two sets of values to a time series.
    {CODE BulkInsert-overload-2-Two-HeartRate-Sets@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}